 In December 2019, UBC declared a climate emergency, which included a commitment to accelerate the reduction of emissions at UBC Okanagan and UBC Vancouver.
 A key step is UBC’s development of a Climate Action Plan 2030 (CAP 2030) for both campuses.
-Learn about the emerging UBC Vancouver CAP 2030.

 This ambitious initiative is aimed at implementing strategies that will result in emissions reductions from UBC’s core operations by 2030 through clean energy solutions and energy-efficient technologies, along with identifying new ways to reduce emissions through our day-to-day activities, including commuting, food, waste and business air travel.